 Types of skull fractures

 There are four main types of skull fractures.
-Your child’s doctor will identify the type of skull fracture your child has, which may be:
+Your child’s doctor at Children’s Healthcare of Atlanta will help identify the type of skull fracture your child has:

 - A diastatic skull fracture occurs along the suture lines in the skull and is more common in newborns and babies.
 Suture lines are the spaces in between the skull bones.
 They make room for the brain to grow, and as children grow, the spaces get smaller.

-- Small cut, bruise or swelling to head; it can take up to 24 hours to see bruises and bumps
+- Small cut, bruise or swelling of the head (up to 24 hours to see bruises and bumps)

 - Pain or tenderness at the site of injury